-Rockpool Acquisitions plc ("Rockpool" or "the Company") was incorporated on 21 March 2017 and on 12 July 2017 the Company's share capital was admitted to the Official List of the UK Listing Authority and to the Main Market of the London Stock Exchange.
-The Company's shares are currently suspended from the Official List and trading on the London Stock Exchange.
+Rockpool Acquisitions plc ("Rockpool" or "the Company") was incorporated on 21 March 2017 and on 12 July 2017 the Company's share capital was admitted to the Standard Segment of the Official List of the UK Listing Authority and to the Main Market of the London Stock Exchange.

-Rockpool was set up as a Special Purpose Acquisition Company ("SPAC") based in Northern Ireland and was formed to undertake an acquisition of a company or business headquartered or materially based in Northern Ireland.
-Target companies were to have a valuation of up to £20 million.
-The Company stated aim was to primarily target businesses or companies that could benefit from at least £1 million of additional working or growth capital in a period of 12 months from the date of acquisition.
+Rockpool was set up as a Special Purpose Acquisition Company ("SPAC") based in Northern Ireland and was originally formed to undertake an acquisition of a company or business headquartered or materially based in Northern Ireland.
+The Board has since widened its geographic scope and to consider businesses based elsewhere.